AnkitaKota/TwitterStreamingAPP/twitter_streaming_app/readme1.md

 Must have features:
-New Project ( no references to look at)
+Create New Project ( no references to look at) discuss and define Window size (this will require multiple testing and will vary based on business requirement)
-Window size = 60minutes
 Search criteria by only 1 field
 Scability
 Failover Mechanism